Synchrotron emission from virial shocks around stacked OVRO-LWA galaxy clusters: Stacking results

 The brightness profile in the low-frequency channels is similar to the nominal, high-frequency behaviour discussed in \S\ref{subsec:73MHz}, with expected differences due to the poorer resolution available here.
 Strong central emission in the restored data is found to peak, when averaged over clusters and channels, at $\Delta I\simeq 1.1 \times 10^{-10}$ erg s$^{-1}$ cm$^{-2}$ sr$^{-1}$ (using beam co-addition), quite similar in shape and in magnitude to the high-frequency channel.
-Outside the clusters, at $\tau\gtrsim 3$, a very broad, $\sim2\sigma$ excess is seen throughout the $4.5\lesssim\tau\lesssim6$ range, coincident with the $\tau \sim 5.5$ high-frequency excess, attributed to a combination of point sources and fluctuations as discussed in \S\ref{subsub:sig_prof}.
+Outside the clusters, at $\tau\gtrsim 3$, a very broad, $\sim2\sigma$ excess is seen throughout the $4.5\lesssim\tau\lesssim6$ range, coincident with the $\tau \sim 5.5$ high-frequency excess discussed in \S\ref{subsub:sig_prof} and in \S\ref{subsec:summary_discussion}.

 In the periphery of the clusters, a significant excess is found around $\tau\sim2.6$, broadly consistent with the virial signal seen in the high-frequency channel in terms of location, width, and amplitude.
 The excess is again quite similar in cleared and restored data, suggesting that it is mostly diffuse in nature.
 However, some differences between the two data sets suggest that contamination by point sources is stronger and more difficult to correct at low frequencies, due to the poor resolution and a possible abundance of soft-spectrum sources.